-Due to open in late 2018, Cruise Terminal A is being constructed to accommodate Royal Caribbean's Oasis class ships, the largest cruise ships in the world.
-Terminal A will be on the north side of Dodge Island.
+Cruise Terminal A was constructed to accommodate Royal Caribbean's Oasis class ships, the largest cruise ships in the world.
+Terminal A is equipped with the latest technology to ease the embarkation and disembarkation processes.

-Plans have also been announced for a new Cruise Terminal B, which will be constructed where the current terminals B and C now stand.
+Construction has started on a new Cruise Terminal B, which will be constructed where the former terminals B and C stood.
 The ships of Norwegian Cruise Line and its affiliates will have berthing priority there.

 There is parking by the cruise terminals.
 Taxis, Lyft ad Uber operate at the port.

 The cruise port is close to downtown Miami across the Port Boulevard Bridge.
 A complimentary trolley runs to the mainland and lops around to many sites of interest to tourists.
 Thus, cruisers with some time to spare can get to the Bayside Shopping Plaza for last-minute shopping or take in the Perez Art Museum.
 The free Metromover elevated people mover also runs around downtown.